aws/aws-cdk/tools/@aws-cdk/node-bundle/README.md

   node-bundle pack      Write the bundle and create the tarball

 Options:
   --entrypoint       List of entrypoints to bundle                       [array] --external         Packages in this list will be excluded from the bundle and
                      added as dependencies (example: fsevents:optional)
                                                            [array] [default: []]
-  --license         List of valid licenses                 [array] [default: []] --resource        List of resources that need to be explicitly copied to the
+  --allowed-license  List of valid licenses                [array] [default: []] --resource         List of resources that need to be explicitly copied to the
                      bundle (example:
                      node_modules/proxy-agent/contextify.js:bin/contextify.js)
                                                            [array] [default: []]
-  --dont-attribute  Dependencies matching this regular expressions wont be added
+  --dont-attribute   Dependencies matching this regular expressions wont be
-                    to the notice file                                  [string] --test            Validation command to sanity test the bundle after its created                                             [string] --help            Show help                                          [boolean] --version         Show version number                                [boolean]
+                     added to the notice file                           [string] --test             Validation command to sanity test the bundle after its created                                            [string] --help             Show help                                         [boolean] --version          Show version number                               [boolean]
 ```

 You can also use the programmatic access: